Saint Andrew's School (California): Athletics

 Saint Andrew's is a member of the Diocese of San Jose Catholic Athletic League - Central Division.
-The school supports Cross-Country and Track, boys and girls Basketball, boys and girls Volleyball, and boys and girls Flag Football.
+The school supports boys and girls Basketball, Volleyball, and flag Football in grades 5-8.
 Additionally, the school's Physical Education program exposes children to multiple types of sports.
 In the PE course, each week students in grades 6-8 participate in the unique Race Across the Country Program.

 Music

 The school has an extensive Music program.
 Two concerts, one in the winter and one in the spring, are given every year, and all students take part.
-The instruments generally center around the xylophone, but musicians who play other instruments are encouraged to join as well.
 In addition to the standard enrichment class, optional programs are available.
-These include the Concert Choir, Jazz Choir, Jazz Band, Concert Band, Beginners' Band, Rock Band, and more, depending on the interest of students.
+These include the Concert Choir, Jazz Choir, Jazz Band, Concert Band, Beginners' Band, Rock Band, and more, depending on students' interests.

-Saint Andrew's attends the annual WorldStrides Heritage Festivals held in Anaheim, CA. Saint Andrew's is consistently ranked high in the competition, winning Gold awards nearly every year.
+Saint Andrew's attends the annual WorldStrides Heritage Festivals in Anaheim, CA. The school consistently ranks high in the competition, winning Gold awards nearly every year.

 Religion

-Saint Andrew's is, as the full name states, an Episcopal school.
+Saint Andrew's is, as the entire name states, an Episcopal school.
 Chapel is held on Tuesday, Wednesday, and Thursday: Tuesday chapel is exclusively for members of the Lower School, Wednesday's service is for Middle School, and Thursday is for the entire school.
 Eucharist is held at the first chapel of each month.
-A Religion class is also held; for 6th grade, it centers around the branches of Christianity, for 7th grade, it centers around teachings of different world religions, including lectures from guest speakers and field trips, and for 8th grade, it is an ethics class.
+A Religion class is also held; for 6th grade, it centers around the branches of Christianity; for 7th grade, it centers around teachings of different world religions, including lectures from guest speakers and field trips; and for 8th grade, it is an ethics class.

 High School Selection and Matriculation

 Students begin investigating and shadowing at high schools as early as seventh grade.
-During eighth grade, students participate in a variety of activities that prepare them for the rigorous high school application process including mock interviews, application essay writing and guides for effective shadow experiences.
+During eighth grade, students participate in various activities that prepare them for the rigorous high school application process, including mock interviews, application essay writing, and guides for effective shadow experiences.
 High schools regularly send representatives to talk to Saint Andrew's students about various high schools.
-These lectures are an optional visit for 7th graders, but mandatory for 8th graders.
-A day in October is reserved as a "High School Retreat", where 8th graders spend the entire school day writing/editing résumés and application essays, and preparing for interviews.
+These lectures are an optional visit for 7th graders but mandatory for 8th graders.
+A day in October is reserved as a "High School Retreat," where 8th graders spend the entire school day writing/editing résumés and application essays and preparing for interviews.

-For more than 50 years Saint Andrew's Episcopal School has seen 90% or greater of the matriculating 8th grade students accepted to top Catholic and Independent Schools.
+For more than 60 years, Saint Andrew's Episcopal School has seen 90% or greater of the matriculating 8th-grade students accepted to top Catholic and Independent Schools.
 While most students stay in the area, Saint Andrew's graduates have been accepted to top high schools across the country and internationally as well.